Tom joined Trusted Counsel in 2018 as Senior Counsel. He is a respected legal industry veteran with more than 40 years of corporate counseling.

 He has been recommended by The Legal 500, and Atlanta Magazine has recognized him as a Georgia Super Lawyer for his advisory services to publicly-held companies.
 In 2010, he was awarded the American Lawyer Life Time Achievement Award.
 In 2009, he received a "Commitment to Equality Award” from the Women and Minorities Committee of the State Bar of Georgia for his work in promoting diversity in the legal profession.
 Additionally, he was recognized with an award from the South Eastern Black Law Students Association (BLSA) for advancing diversity in law firms.

+Tom travels to his hometown of Billings, Mont., several times a year to participate in the Elementary School Technology Initiative he founded that helps give children in public education access to cutting-edge technology.
 Tom and his wife live in Atlanta.
-He also travels to his hometown of Billings, Mont., several times a year to participate in the Elementary School Technology Initiative he founded that helps give children in public education access to cutting-edge technology.

 J.D., 1966, Harvard Law School